While still at Art College I teamed up with Ian and we started our own printing business in a garage.

 During the summer break I found employment at Butlins Holiday Camp, Skegness.
 I worked as a kitchen porter during the day, a barman in the evening, and a receptionist at weekends.

-Next on the agenda, I was told we'd purchased the JWT offices in Dubai and I was quickly installed in the Sheraton hotel for one week to meet the local staff and be briefed on a Red Label tea commercial.
-I never fully fell for the story that we had purchased this office, but yet again, I went with the flow.
-From putting pen to concept, to production of this commercial, took over one year.
-For economy reasons it was mostly shot in Cairo and was problematic to say the least.
-But that's the story of shooting commercials in Cairo.
+Next on the agenda, I was informed that we'd taken an interest in a Cairo agency and purchased the JWT offices in Dubai.
+I was promptly relocated to the Sheraton hotel for a week to meet the local staff and was briefed on a Red Label tea commercial.
+From concept to production, this commercial took over one year.
+For economic reasons, it was mostly shot in Cairo and was problematic to say the least.

-Visually taking a timeline from harvesting the tea leaf, to transporting on camels, to a Victorian picnic, to a teatime setting in an ultra modern Arab home and the strap line, The timeless taste of original tea.
+Visually taking a timeline from harvesting the tea leaf, to transporting by camel train, to a Victorian picnic, to a teatime setting in an ultra-modern Arab home and the strap line, The timeless taste of original tea.
 Orchid Productions

-I find myself back at the Royal Monceau, Paris to be introduced to our latest 'acquisition' who I'm told will run our Paris office.
-He's a dual national Lebanese/French Middle East media specialist who comes most highly rated.
+I found myself back at the Royal Monceau, Paris, to be introduced to our latest 'acquisition', who I'm told will run our Paris office.
+He's a dual-national Lebanese/French Middle East media specialist who is highly rated.
 He has also introduced us to the Lebanese marketing manager for Orangina, a Pernod Ricard brand.
 Enough said, I am briefed to come up with a commercial for the Saudi Arabian market for Orangina.
 I began by arabising the outdoor, example here.

 The TV was arduous from beginning to end.
-There were a few revisions to the storyboard before getting final approval, but when Egypt was selected for the shoot I was less than pleased.
+There were a few revisions to the storyboard before getting final approval, but when Egypt was selected for the shoot, I was less than pleased.
 Our Cairo office managed to find a location just short of derelict.
-With my production company and extras flying in from Manchester we were left to clean up the site as best we could and shoot with extremely narrow angles.
-The accommodation and catering was abysmal, resulting in everyone, except for myself, getting a severe dose of Egyptian tummy.
+With my production company and principal actor flying in from Manchester, we were left to clean up the site as best we could and shoot with extremely narrow angles.
+The accommodation and catering were abysmal, resulting in everyone getting a severe dose of Egyptian tummy.

-In the interim we attended another conference in Cairo and I was informed we were considering a merger with a Saudi Arabian agency.
-Forgive the visual pun, but I began to wonder if I was being led a merry dance.
-I'd been told by Mr. Smith he had domestic issues to deal with, and at the same time in short order we lost three key London staff, one to a major competitor agency.
-We began again by recruiting a new Anglo/Iranian book-keeper.
+In the interim, we attended another conference in Cairo, and I was informed we were considering a merger with a Saudi Arabian agency.
+Mr. Smith had told me that he had domestic issues to deal with, and at the same time, in short order, we lost three key London staff, one to a major competitor agency.
+We began again by recruiting a new bookkeeper.

-My next adventure was to Quneitra in Syria to witness the aftermath of Israel's withdrawal from this part of the occupied Golan.
-After raising the city to the ground, though falsely claiming at the time, it was a result of war damage, this lie was eventually exposed.
+My next assignment with Kathy was to Quneitra in Syria to witness the aftermath of Israel's withdrawal from this part of the occupied Golan.
+After raising the city to the ground, though falsely claiming at the time that it was a result of war damage, John Snow eventually exposed this lie.
 The photo on the right is IDF graffiti featuring Ian Anderson, Keith Richards, Ginger Baker and Manfred Mann in one of the few buildings left standing.
+More of which in Adrabia the book.

-The above photo taken in Cairo features our new Saudi Arabian MD. (centre).
+The above photo, taken in Cairo, features our new Saudi Arabian MD. (centre).
 Mr. Smith keeps a low profile, back row left.
-I am kneeling front row in striped shirt with my original Lebanese, bespectacled, partner.
-His Paris based brother in law who, ultimately, brokered the deal is absent.
+I am kneeling front row in a striped shirt with my original Lebanese, bespectacled partner.
+His Paris-based brother-in-law, who ultimately brokered the deal, is absent.

 I was in the Jeddah office for a meeting with our Orangina client, which of course was a car crash.
 Having seen the rough cut he rejected the commercial out of hand and demanded a reshoot.
 It was about this time I began to despair about the direction the agency was taking, and I was not overly impressed with the Jeddah operation.
-On the Orangina front a complete re-shoot was organised at a five star location near Giza and we saved costs by shooting two commercials with the same production company.
+On the Orangina front, a complete re-shoot was organised at a four-star location near Giza, and we saved costs by shooting two commercials with the same production company.

-My London agency career was a slow burner, as for two years I worked on an uninspiring retail account before being set free.
-The ad featuring the lady was an early duvet promotion at a time when they were not in common use in the UK.
+My London agency career was a slow burner, as for two years, I worked on an uninspiring retail account.
+On being liberated, my first proper ad featured the lady in the duvet, at a time when blanket bedding was the norm.
 I was surprised that my risque headline passed the censor test.
-I have purposely obscured the brand.
+I have purposely obscured the brand, but they did secure the market with this campaign.

-After merging, and following several meetings between the two party’s both in Jeddah and Cairo it was evident there were going to be clashes of personality.
-One or two senior people did not take kindly to what they perceived as our incursion on their territory.
-This resulted in lines being drawn from the outset, and made the process of working in the ‘common interest’ doubly difficult.
-I hired an English creative director to take charge of the large creative department in Jeddah.
-He was experienced and came with a good portfolio of work.
-We paid him a generous tax free salary with all the normal benefits.
-Alas, he did not stay long and moved to another int’l agency based in Jeddah.
-At about this time I was briefed to prepare a presentation for the Saudi Arabian Airlines account, and pitching against the incumbent agency.
-I took on the task of creating a press campaign and TV commercial working solo without a copywriter, and was relatively confident I could pitch a winning concept, despite there being the lack of a proper brief.
-What I didn’t know was that certain individuals in our Jeddah office had hired a freelance Lebanese creative man to also do a presentation.
-Putting my own disappointment to one side, I did make the point that this would not reflect well on the agency.
+After the merger and following several meetings between the two parties, both in Jeddah and Cairo, it became clear that clashes of personality were inevitable.
+I hired an English creative director to oversee the large creative department in Jeddah.
+Unfortunately, he did not stay and moved to another international agency based in Jeddah.
+At about this time, I was briefed to prepare a presentation for the Saudi Arabian Airlines account, and pitching against the incumbent agency.
+Working solo without a copywriter, I was relatively confident I could pitch a winner, despite the lack of a proper brief.
+What I didn’t know was that specific individuals in our Jeddah office had hired a freelance Lebanese creative man to also do a presentation.
+Putting my disappointment to one side, I did make the point that this would not reflect well on the agency.
 The outcome was that all three pitches were rejected.
-I was then told that both agencies were to re-pitch, in each others presence, and to the Saudia Board.
-I found this suggestion quite bizarre and some few weeks later I boarded our Jeddah bound Saudi Airlines flight and told Mr. Smith that after this debacle I would be resigning.
-His response was, “how can you resign, what will you do” and I responded “sausages”.
+I was then informed that both agencies would re-pitch alongside each other to the Saudia Board.
+I found this suggestion quite bizarre, and a few weeks later, I boarded our Jeddah-bound Saudi Airlines flight and told Mr. Smith that after this debacle, I would be resigning.
+His response was, “How can you resign?
+What will you do?” and I responded, “Sausages”.

-After gaining awards and multiple accolades for the superior quality of our sausages and supplying many high end establishments, including the Big House, after a 25 year run I decided to retire and take some photographs.
+After receiving numerous awards and accolades for the exceptional quality of our sausages and supplying many high-end establishments, including the Big House, I decided to retire and take the occasional photograph after a 25-year run.